Algorant/obsidian_backup/MV/Knowledge Base/Media/Movies/The Mummy.md

 - 30% 25%!
 Funny works for me
 - Lisa knows every like, highly recommended watching it with her if you can
 - melting and scarab scene, rill bad
+- yeeting the chair at Beni was so good
 -